Quality Assurance Program

 Policies and Procedures are continually being evaluated and changed to stay up with the current laws and technology of the industry.
 All employees are required to do monthly training that will evaluate and continue the learning process and maintain certifications on a yearly basis.

 Barry County Emergency Services use Internationally Recognized Protocols for Police, Fire and Medical Dispatching.
 In 2016, Barry County E9-1-1 Center received an International recognition for maintaining a high standard of excellence for Medical dispatching.
-Barry County Emergency Services is one of only 4 agencies in the state of Missouri that has received and maintains this accreditation.
-Jasper County Emergency Services, Boone County 9-1-1 and Mercy Ambulance Service are the other 3 agencies that have also earned and maintain this Accreditation.
+Barry County Emergency Services is one of only five agencies in the state of Missouri that has received and maintains this accreditation.
+Boone County Joint Communications, Gasconade County E-911, Jasper County Emergency Services and Taney County Ambulance District are the other four agencies that have also earned and maintain this Accreditation.